kaigg96/Portfolio-Manager-Pro/README.md

 The purpose of this project is to allow users to create their own stock portfolio containing shares of common stock in publicly traded companies.
-The user's portfolio will be composed of a cash balance as well as any shares owned by the user.
+The user's portfolio will be a class containing a cash balance as well as any shares owned by the user.
 Companies will be defined in a separate class.